-With the polar vortex slamming the midwestern and eastern US outdoor endurance riding hasn’t been possible.
-Or has it?
-My client Elizabeth Wicks who lives in Massachusetts rode 75 miles on Sunday.
+When very cold weather hits, outdoor endurance riding isn’t possible.
+Or it it?
+My client Elizabeth Wicks who lives in Massachusetts rode 75 miles one very cold Sunday.
 Another client Rob (also in Massachusetts) reported, “Our weather continues to be ‘rideable’.
 Thursday ride was cold at 18 degrees but so far the only snow we’ve seen is flurries.”
 He rode 50 miles on Monday.
 Ted in Virginia rode four hours on Monday and Joe in Pennsylvania rode three hours on Monday.

 Why Base Endurance Training is Important